9 Neural Networks

 9.2.1 A Single-Layer Neural Network

-Neural networks are still trying to estimate the true but unknown function that defines the relationship between one set of data and another.
+Neural networks are similar to other machine learning methods in that they are trying to estimate the true but unknown function \(f(X)\) that defines the relationships among variables (features).

-- In the case of supervised learning, the relationship is between at set of input “features” (variables) \(X = X_1, \ldots, X_n\), the inputs, and a \(Y\) the response or output.
+- In the case of supervised learning, the relationship is between a set of input “features” (variables) \(X = X_1, \ldots, X_n\), the inputs, and one or more \(Y\) the (labeled) response or output.

-The goal is to approximate the true but unknown function that maps \(X \mapsto Y\) as accurately as possible.
+The goal is to approximate the true but unknown function such that \(\hat{f}(X) \mapsto Y\) as accurately as possible.

-One way to do this is through a neural network, which builds this relationship by passing inputs through one or more layers of intermediate computations, ultimately producing a predicted output.
+One way to do this is through a neural network, which builds a model of this relationship by passing inputs through one or more layers of intermediate computations, ultimately producing a predicted output.

 - Similar to boosted trees, the layers may have multiple nodes where each node is “weak”, but the combination of multiple nodes in the layer can generate “strong” (useful) results.

-Figure 9.3 depicts a single layer neural network with
+Figure 9.3 depicts a single layer neural network for a regression model with

 - a single “hidden” layer with multiple “units” (nodes), and